 Although not located in the Matosinhos municipality, the biggest city park in Portugal, Parque da Cidade, is 5 minutes away from Leça da Palmeira, compromised of 83 hectares of natural fauna and flora, a perfect place to bicycle on.

 Matosinhos property market

 In the past years, several policies have been implemented to make Portugal an attractive investment for international citizens.
-The tax benefit program NHR (non-habitual-residents) that appeals to Europeans and the “Golden visa” targeted to Non-EU/EFTA nationals are popular examples of this initiative that is contributing to the rapid growth of Portugal as a favorite country for international investments.
+The tax benefit program NHR (non-habitual-residents) that appeals to Europeans and the “Golden visa” targeted to Non-EU/EFTA nationals are popular examples of this initiative that is contributing to the rapid growth of Portugal as a favourite country for international investments.

 Matosinhos isn’t different from this increasing international notoriety, and the municipality is steadily growing, following the trend of the whole District of Porto.

 All the above mentioned comes together to provide a high quality of life for Matosinhos citizens.
 The parks, beaches, the connection to the ocean, the fabulous food, nature, the culture, all this is what makes owning Matosinhos property a worthwhile experience.
 Besides, the relatively short distance to Porto is enough to supplement what Matosinhos lacks in terms of specific cultural events or services.
 So it is a wonderful way to live in Porto while, technically, not living in the city proper.